JPLee01/pandas-project/README.md

 4. Navigate to where  the ZIP files are located on your computer and extract the compressed (.zip) files.

 ### 6.2 Running the Program
+Once the repository has been downloaded, you will need to ensure that you are running it in the correct environment.
+It should be noted that this repository has been written using Python 3.8.2, and consequently it will require a Python version of 3.7 at a minimum to run as designed.
+The repository also requires a number of external Python libraries [seen below](#6.3-Libaries) to execute correctly.
+Once the correct version of Python has been installed complete with necessary libaries, and the ZIP has been downloaded and extracted the user can run the program.
+The running of any of the programs from the command line can be executed as follows:
+1. Open a command prompt (cmd) or equivalent on your computer.([Cmdr](https://cmder.net) is recommended for Windows computers, Mac Computers via the terminal)
+2. Navigate to the desired location through the use of the change directory (cd) command.
+3. Run the program by typing:  **python *programs_name*.py**

+### 6.3 Libaries